A Clusterfuck Of A Transition

 This episode was horrible watching it the abridged way.
 For some dumb reason, they skipped the monolog which alone made it an entirely different show.
 Also, though, I'm not always a fan of the band, the music performance is always an appreciated break and a necessity to the Saturday Night Live pacing.

 I found a strange site with a streaming version of the entire show from when it aired on Comedy Central.
 Watching it in its entirety made it feel like less of a knock-off and more like the real deal only with a struggling new cast.

 I feel like the abridged version made it feel like this was an attempt to create a "best of" reel based on the episode which made it feel like twice the failure because there wasn't a real "best of" moment in the batch.
 Watching the show as a whole felt less "best of" so I was willing to go with the ups and downs just like any other episode.

 No matter what, I feel bad for this cast because a bulk of them weren't even given a real chance.
-Between the fact that the first cast was so strong and the viewer had yet to settle into the idea that show has a revolving door cast unlike a show like Kids In The Hall where it's a specific set of cast mates that make up the show and wouldn't do well at all with such a major change, so they were a sacrificial group to get over the hump of acceptance.
+Between the fact that the first cast was so strong, and the viewer had yet to settle into the idea that show has a revolving door cast, unlike a show like Kids In The Hall where it's a specific set of cast mates that makes the show what it is to where it wouldn't do well with such constant changes, this group felt a sacrificial group to get over the hump of acceptance.

 Alright, I've rambled on enough about my issues and willingness to accept this new group.
 Now I need to settle into my new way of having to view the show as I watch the cast figure out who they are.
 So with that, it's time to move on to share what I saw as I give you...